quic/aimet/Docs/user_guide/quantization_sim.rst

 result of applying the techniques.

 Once a QuantSim object has been created, users can fine-tune the model within the QuantSim object using their existing pipeline.
-This method is described in the :doc:`Quantization Aware Training<quantization_aware_training>` page.
+This method is described in the :ref:`Quantization Aware Training<ug-quantization-aware-training>` page.

 The quantization nodes used in QuantSim are custom quantizers defined in AIMET, and are not recognized by targets.
 QuantSim provides an export functionality that will save a copy of the model with quantization nodes removed, as well as